Trailing Petunias – The Ultimate Growing Guide

 Which Type of Petunia is Best For Hanging Baskets?

 There are many varieties of petunia, and most can be placed into three categories:

 - Mound forming.

 It’s worth noting that some petunias that provide excellent ground coverage also trail very well and look great in baskets and window boxes.

 Based on my experience, I recommend UK gardeners choose either the Surfinia or the Wave petunia.
 Both of these petunias require little maintenance and grow prolifically, with the potential for long, dense trails.

 The Best Baskets For Trailing Petunias

-We’ve tested several different hanging baskets over the years, from cheap plastic pots on flimsy chains to metal baskets with liners.
+I’ve tested several different hanging baskets over the years, from cheap plastic pots on flimsy chains to metal baskets with liners.

-Photos of our favourite are shown below.
+Photos of my favourite are shown below.

 This 12″ basket has six side holes which are suitable for plugs of any size, there’s also enough space on the top for a further 5 petunias.